 Read more about us here.
-There are three sections which cover our information about IFF, the people behind it, why it exists, the work it does and its funding.
-If you are looking for something specific or have a query reach out to us.
+There are five sections which cover our information about IFF, the people behind it, why it exists, the work it does and its funding.
+If you are looking for something specific or have a query reach out to us at [email protected]

 We are incorporated as a public charitable trust registered in Delhi, and granted exemptions under Sections 12A and 80G of the Indian Income Tax Act.

-As a legal entity we will operate on principles of transparency, inclusion and community.
+As a legal entity we operate on principles of transparency, inclusion and community.
 We believe in part this will be achieved through support and partnership with organisations which work to further our core values.
 We are in the process of launching a recurring membership option for IFF supporters and will also explore other avenues of funding to accelerate our work.

 We are independent of political parties and corporations: We are unaffiliated with any political party or organisation.
 Our stances are guided by constitutionalism and fundamental rights as they intersect with technology.
 We are not associated with any company, industry association or non-government organisation.
 We form our positions independently and implement them through issue specific partnerships.